-- Complying with all applicable legal and regulatory requirements on CSR matters - Minimizing the potential impact of its activities on the environment - Fulfilling its responsibilities to the societies and communities in which it operates - Behaving with honesty and integrity in all its activities and rejecting bribery and corruption in all its forms - Providing a safe and healthy working environment to all its employees and inspiring them to grow with the group - Enhancing CSR awareness among its staff members, contractors and suppliers
+- Complying with all applicable legal and regulatory requirements on CSR matters - Minimizing the potential impact of its activities on the environment - Monitoring and managing the use of resources, including energy and water - Fulfilling its responsibilities to the societies and communities in which it operates - Behaving with honesty and integrity in all its activities and rejecting bribery and corruption in all its forms - Providing a safe and healthy working environment to all its employees and supporting their ongoing training and development - Enhancing CSR awareness among its staff members, contractors and suppliers - Monitoring its sustainability performance and reporting regularly

-The group constantly reviews its CSR Policy to ensure its relevance and effectiveness.
+The policy was updated in March 2021.
+The group shall constantly review its CSR Policy to ensure its relevance and effectiveness.